greedlab/GreedDB/README.md

     [database saveWithModel:dbModel];
 * * *
 ## [GRDatabaseMultFilterQueue](https://github.com/greedlab/GreedDB/blob/master/GreedDB/GRDatabaseMultFilterQueue.h)
-used for get value from mult filters. eg :search with more keys
+used for getting value from mult filters. eg :search with more keys
 * * *
     GRDatabaseMultFilterQueue database = [[GRDatabaseMultFilterQueue alloc] init];
     // set the key name of the value